saatvikagarwal/How-Git-Works/README.md

    ##### first commit:-
    ###### git init
 This command initializes empty git repository.
+   ###### echo "Apple pie" | git hash-object --stdin -w
+After initializing thw repository we can store the git hash object using -w option
+  ######git cat-file -p 23991897e13e47ed0adb91a0082c31c82fe0cbe5
+This command converts back the hash object to its original content

 ###### git status
 This command displays the state of the working directory and the staging area.